lgbt-foundation/whitepaper/pinkpaper.md

 ### LGBT spending habits

 There are strong indicators<sup>spen-1</sup> that LGBT community members are more likely to spend at inclusive businesses.
 For example, 59% of gay and bisexual men reported visiting an LGBT nightclub in the past 12 months and 42% of lesbian and bisexual women did.
-LIkewise, when it comes to online dating, 44% of gay and bisexual men reported using a dating app that specifically caters to gay men.
+Likewise, when it comes to online dating, 44% of gay and bisexual men reported using a dating app that specifically caters to gay men.
 As a contextual note, the following statements are from markets (mainly the U.S.) where no direct repercussions for being a member of the LGBT community are expected.
 The reality differs vastly in other regions.

 The LGBT community has diverse spending habits due to its wide variety of subgroups.
 For example, the [average household income of gay men differs from that of lesbians significantly](http://www.experian.com/blogs/marketing-forward/2012/07/20/sim-a-look-at-household-income-and-discretionary-spend-of-lesbian-gay-and-heterosexual-americans/).
 However, both married male-male couples and female-female couples have, on average, [higher household income than their heterosexual counterparts](https://www.treasury.gov/resource-center/tax-policy/tax-analysis/Documents/WP-108.pdf) in regions where equal rights have been obtained.
 In relation to philanthropy, across the board, there is a consistent ratio of LGBT people (i.e. 45% in the USA) donating to LGBT organizations<sup>spen-2</sup>.
 While donating forms a large part of the LGBT community, these statistics have remained stable over the past five years.